-Fifteen offenders from the participating units received High School Equivalency (HSE) certificates of completion, after passing final exams in reading and language arts, math, science and social studies.
-Along with the GED recipients, WSD also graduated 54 offenders from Career and Technical Education (CTE) courses.
+Fifteen students from the participating units received High School Equivalency (HSE) certificates of completion, after passing final exams in reading and language arts, math, science and social studies.
+Along with the GED recipients, WSD also graduated 54 students from Career and Technical Education (CTE) courses.
 These courses are based on real-world technical work environments, with curricula meeting current industry standards and practices.

 CTE studies also include the integration of Texas Essential Knowledge and Skills (TEKS), offering most graduates the opportunity to earn an industry-recognized occupational certificate or license.
 Each unit offers nationally recognized trade-specific courses such as Automotive Service Excellence (ASE) and the National Center for Construction Education and Research (NCCER).

 The types of Windham CTE courses offered varies from one TDCJ unit to another.
-Offenders who want information about vocational career opportunities should contact the WSD counselor at their facility.
+Residents who want information about vocational career opportunities should contact the WSD counselor at their facility.